Photo-$z$ Estimation with Normalizing Flow: Conclusions

 We apply nflow-$z$ to several datasets and compare the results against other state-of-the-art algorithms.
 The datasets tested include a CSST mock, COSMOS2020 catalog, a DES Y1 sample, an SDSS sample, and a DESCaLS catalog.
-These datasets cover diverse redshift ranges, magnitude span, and various training sample sizes, and thus they can help to check the performance of the NF methods under different situations.
+These datasets cover diverse redshift ranges, magnitude spans, and various training sample sizes, and thus, they can help to check the performance of the NF methods under different situations.
 Among others, we employ the normalized median absolute deviation $\snmad$, the outlier fraction $\eta$, and the bias $b$ to quantify the photo-$z$ accuracy.
 Our testing results generally indicate that the NF methods compare favorably to other algorithms.
-In the CSST mock test, the cNSF algorithm yields the lowest $\eta$ and $\snmad$, outperforming others including random forest, MLP, CNN, hybrid transfer network, and recurrent neural network.
-Moreover, the NF network is generally much more lightweight than many of these networks, and so it requires substantially less resources to run.
-For the tests on COSMOS2020 catalogs, we find that our results generally improve over the SED fit by {\tt LePhare } by a factor of few.
-In the DESCaLS dataset test, while for the bright sample ($z<21$) our results are similar to the official PRLS results from random forest, ours improve over the official ones by about 30\% for the faint sample ($z>21$).
-We have compared nflow-$z$ against the results from cGAN and MDN on a DES Y1 sample, we find that nflow-$z$ surpasses both methods.
+In the CSST mock test, the cNSF algorithm yields the lowest $\eta$ and $\snmad$, outperforming others, including random forest, MLP, CNN, hybrid transfer network, and recurrent neural network (the list in Sec.~\ref{sec:CSST_quantification}).
+Moreover, the NF network is generally much more lightweight than many of these networks, and so it requires substantially fewer resources to run.
+For the tests on COSMOS2020 catalogs, we find that our results generally improve over the SED fit by {\tt LePhare} by a factor of few (Fig.~\ref{fig:zp_zs_COSMOS2020_Farmer_LP} and Table \ref{tab:b_sigma_eta_COSMOS2020}).
+In the DESCaLS dataset test, while for the bright sample ($z<21$) our results are similar to the official PRLS results from random forest, ours improve over the official ones by about 30\% for the faint sample ($z>21$) in terms of $\eta$ or $\snmad$ (Table \ref{tab:DESCaLS_test}).
+We have compared nflow-$z$ against the results from cGAN and MDN on a DES Y1 sample.
+We find that nflow-$z$ surpasses cGAN (in terms of $\eta$ or $\snmad$) and beats MDN (in terms of $\snmad$) (Fig.~\ref{fig:cGAN_bias_eta_sigma}).
 Even though our test results are similar to the ANNz2 in performance on an SDSS sample, the NF method takes much less time to run (ten minutes versus a couple of days).
 Thus, we have demonstrated that the NF-based method is effective in estimating photo-$z$ on a number of datasets.
-Some of these datasets have been applied to various cosmological and astrophysical applications, the improvement in photo-$z$ precision brought by the NF method should be beneficial to these studies.
+Some of these datasets have been applied to various cosmological and astrophysical applications; the improvement in photo-$z$ precision brought by the NF method should be beneficial to these studies.